orels1/cogs.red.frontend/README.md

 [Design preview](https://github.com/orels1/Red-Portal/issues/43)

->I decided to move the frontend in it's own reapo to make it easier to deploy and develop, since starting with v3 - frontend it its own service and container 🤷‍♂️ .
+>I decided to move the frontend in its own reapo, so it would be easier to deploy and develop, since starting with v3 - frontend will be its own service and container 🤷‍♂️ .